trystan2k/dotfiles/README.md

 ### Homebrew

 I use [Homebrew](https://brew.sh/) to install packages I need in my MacOS.
-There are alternatives for Linux([https://linuxbrew.sh]) that can also be used in Windows 10 with Windows Subsystem for Linux (WSL)

 ### Shell and Shell Manager